rand-projects/fisb-decode/docs/source/document.rst

 data from the FAA and World Magnetic Model to add location information to PIREPs,  METARs, TAFs, and wind forecasts.

 The first step in getting harvest running is to install MongoDB.
+**Don't do this until you read the warning section below**.
+Download
-Download and install the
+and install the
 `community version <https://www.mongodb.com/try/download/community>`_
 for your platform.
 Follow the